Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation

 \section{Analysis of the stochastic Hopf bifurcation}

-In this section, we apply the stochastic analysis approach presented in \cite[Sect.~2]{Chekroun_al_RP2}, to study the general properties of the Markov semigroup of the SHE and its spectrum.
-We will see that this theory not only provides powerful techniques to study the ergodic properties of stochastic systems but leads also to a more detailed understanding of the role played by the underlying geometric structures in the interactions between the deterministic vector field and the stochastic forcing.
+In this section, we apply the stochastic analysis approach {\mkr as (briefly) surveyed in}~\cite[Appendix~A]{Chekroun_al_RP2}, to study the general properties of the Markov semigroup of the SHE~\eqref{eq:HopfSDECart} and its spectrum for any values of the parameters $\delta, \gamma$ and $\beta$, and for $\kappa > 0$. {\mkr The material presented in this section is mostly known by the expert working on the ergodic theory of stochastic systems but contains also useful insights about} the role played by the {\mkr the geometric structures organizing the underlying dynamics and their interactions with the noise}. {\mkr In that respect, Theorem~\ref{thm:isoHypo} provides interesting relationships between the isochrons of Sec.~\ref{sec:isochrons} and the violation of the H\"ormander condition, positioning thus the material exposed hereafter to be also useful for the expert, while having in mind a wider audience in the geosciences and macroscopic physics.}

-We start by showing in subsection \ref{sec:FellerIrreducibility} how the existence of a unique and smooth invariant measure for the SHE is directly related to the configuration of the stochastic forcing with respect to the isochrons.
-The existence of a spectral gap at the bifurcation and the exponential decay of correlations will then be {\mk proved} in subsection \ref{sec:discreteSpectrum}.
+We start by showing in Sec~\ref{sec:FellerIrreducibility} {\mkr below how the existence of a unique ergodic and smooth invariant measure to SHE~\eqref{eq:HopfSDECart} as well as its mixing properties, relate directly to} the configuration of the stochastic forcing with respect to the isochrons.
+The existence of a spectral gap at the bifurcation and the exponential decay of correlations is then {\mk proved} in Section~\ref{sec:discreteSpectrum}.